hikmatazimzade/pdf-quiz-maker/README.md

 ## Features

 - **Full-Stack Functionality:** A complete web application covering both front-end and back-end operations.
-- **Built with Django:** The application is developed using the Django web framework.
+- **Built with Django:** The application backed is developed using the Django web framework.
 - **Docker Support:** Easily containerize and deploy the application using Docker.
 - **Redis Integration:** Utilizes Redis for caching and as a message broker.
 - **Celery Task Queue:** Asynchronous task processing powered by Celery.